 Almost anywhere, this concept of urban flooding will apply.

 Q: Where should people go if they want to find out about flood insurance?

-A: We’ve developed a special website, and the url is getfloodinsurance.ca.
+A: We’ve developed a special website, and the URL is getfloodinsurance.ca.
 And that site is dedicated to everything people might need to know or want to know about flood damage and water damage.
-A subset of water damage is sewer backup related losses and that too is described there.
+A subset of water damage is water backup related losses and that too is described there.